-This module is a research seminar where state-of-the-art research topics in research are presented and discussed
+This module is a research seminar where state-of-the-art research topics are discussed.
+Students systematically explore a research topic from the enterprise systems domain.
+They present their work in class for discussion and will write a seminar paper, following academic guidelines.

-Students will learn and train presentation competence.
-A current topic from the enterprise systems domain will be summarized and put into context of related work.
-Besides oral presentation a written report has to be delivered.